Apple working on curved iPhone screens, enhanced sensors: report

-With screens of 4.7 inches and 5.5 inches, the two new models would be Apple's largest iPhones, the person told Bloomberg.
+With screens of 4.7 inches (11.9 cm) and 5.5 inches (14 cm), the two new models would be Apple's largest iPhones, the person told Bloomberg.

 The new handsets are still in development and plans haven't been completed, Bloomberg said citing the person, adding Apple probably would release them in the third quarter of next year.

-Natalie Kerris, a spokeswoman for the Cupertino, California-based technology company, declined to comment.
+Two spokeswomen for the Cupertino, California-based technology company did not immediately respond to requests from Reuters seeking comment.

 (Reporting By Dhanya Skariachan; Editing by Sandra Maler)